girmaymerkebu/Machine-Learning-Enabled-Wi-Fi-Saturation-Sensing-for-Fair-Coexistence-in-Unlicensed-Spectrum/README.md

-# Dataset for identification of Saturated and Unsaturated WiFi networks
+# Dataset for Identification of Saturated and Unsaturated WiFi Networks
 The Dataset comprises the histogram of Inter-frame spacing for saturated and unsaturated WiFi networks.

 ## Dataset Description